XITASO/sunset/docs/system_description.md

 ## Scenario executor

-[This node](./ros_ws/src/experiment_setup/experiment_setup/scenario_executor.py) will introduce uncertainties to the system.
+[This node](./ros_ws/src/experiment_setup/experiment_setup/scenario_executor.py) will introduce faults to the system.
-The uncertainties introduced are described in [scenario files](./ros_ws/src/experiment_setup/resources/scenarios/).
+The faults introduced are described in [scenario files](./ros_ws/src/experiment_setup/resources/scenarios/).
 The scenario executor will choose the next scenario that has not been executed yet, i.e., which can not be found in the `log_dump` folder.

-We use a set of 50 scenario files (`/ros_ws/src/experiment_setup/resources/scenarios`) each introducing three uncertainties at the same time.
+We use a set of 50 scenario files (`/ros_ws/src/experiment_setup/resources/scenarios`) each introducing three faults at the same time.
 Therefore, every managing system is evaluated on identical scenarios.
 This keeps the results comparable and repeatable.